petru-dimitriu/various-stuff/README.md

 * **text-draw-funcs**: Elementary functions for drawing in (console) under Windows; uses Bresenham's line algorithm
 * **sudoku**: Yet another take at implementing a sudoku solver in C++.
 Features comments with explanations in Romanian.
 * **hangman-awt**: Silly hangman game in Java / AWT
+* **notepad-awt**: Silly notepad like app in Java / AWT with New/Open/Save functionality.